narzullaev/Turn-On-and-Off-the-LED-light-using-Google-Assistant/README.md

 Now we need to create another block to save light status (ON/OFF).
 For this, follow the above steps, but instead of creating a toggle block choose **Text** block this time and name it as **LightStatus** (we can actually give any name we want, but we need this name as it is as we will be using this exact same name in our coding later on).
 We can also change the font size there (Small, Medium, Large, Big, Huge).

-## Step Three - Configuration of IFTT
+## Step Two - Configuration of IFTT
 We will start by opennig the **[MyApplets](https://ifttt.com/my_applets) page of IFTT**.
 We can see that there are no applets yet, so we will create two applets - one for turning on the light and the another for turnning of the light.
 For this, click the **New Applet** button.

 ![screenshot from 2018-09-10 18-33-12](https://user-images.githubusercontent.com/33327894/45292529-1591dc00-b528-11e8-87e4-f92ab8ab2c81.jpg)